JetBrains/kotlin-multiplatform-dev-docs/README.md

 You can contribute to the documentation by submitting a pull request.
 Please follow the provided [style and formatting guidelines](https://docs.google.com/document/d/1mUuxK4xwzs3jtDGoJ5_zwYLaSEl13g_SuhODdFuh2Dc/edit?usp=sharing).

-The [Samples](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-samples.html) page aims to show robust and unique applications of Kotlin Multiplatform and is therefore heavily curated.
-Please, don't suggest edits to this page directly.
-To mark your project as an example of Kotlin Multiplatform applied, use the [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) GitHub topic, and to show that your project is related to Kotlin Multiplatform in general, use the [kotlin-multiplatform](https://github.com/topics/kotlin-multiplatform) topic.
+The [Samples](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-samples.html) page aims to show robust and unique applications of Kotlin Multiplatform and is heavily curated.
+Please don't suggest edits to this page directly.
+To feature your project as an example of Kotlin Multiplatform, use the [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic on GitHub.
+For projects related to Kotlin Multiplatform in general, use the [kotlin-multiplatform](https://github.com/topics/kotlin-multiplatform) topic.

 You can also [create a YouTrack issue](https://youtrack.jetbrains.com/newIssue?project=KT&c=Subsystems+Docs+%26+Examples) to discuss your suggestion with the Kotlin Technical Writing team.